Generic name: orphenadrine [ or-FEN-a-drin ]

-You should not take this medicine if you have urination problems, an enlarged prostate, glaucoma, a stomach ulcer or blockage in your digestive tract, trouble swallowing, or myasthenia gravis.
+You should not take Norflex if you have urination problems, an enlarged prostate, glaucoma, a stomach ulcer or blockage in your digestive tract, trouble swallowing, or myasthenia gravis.

-You should not use orphenadrine if you are allergic to it, or if you have:
+You should not use Norflex if you are allergic to it, or if you have:

 an enlarged prostate;

 a stomach ulcer;

 a blockage in your stomach or intestines;

 To make sure Norflex is safe for you, tell your doctor if you have:

 if you also use a narcotic (opioid) medication.